azzaelnaggar/chatbot-support/README.md

 ### chatbot-suuport :speech_balloon:

-#### :point_right:  simple chatbot using NLP techniques, pytorch for modeling, and flask for locally deployment
+#### :point_right:  simple chatbot using NLP techniques, pytorch for modeling, and flask for local deployment

 look at my webpage here :point_down: